 Marriage and Couple counselling

-I have trained in several kinds of therapy, but I have chosen to specialise in couple and relationship work – what used to be called marriage guidance.
-In addition to the skills that all counsellors have of empathy, support, and giving people space to explore their thoughts and feelings, I work to be able to understand both halves of a couple, and avoid siding with one against the other – that won’t help either of the couple.
+I have chosen to specialise in couple and relationship work – what used to be called marriage guidance.
+In addition to the skills that all counsellors have of empathy, support, and giving people space to explore their thoughts and feelings, I work to be able to understand both halves of a couple, and avoid siding with one against the other.
 I help both people take responsibility – not just make demands of each other.
 A relationship counsellor needs to be able to intervene firmly, confront problematic behaviour, and make sure both people get the chance to speak and be heard.